p058/p058.github.io/_posts/2018-02-10-yolo-object-detection.markdown

 and  [resume](https://pjreddie.com/static/Redmon%20Resume.pdf).

 There are already a lot of blog posts explaining how yolo works, this post is **No** different.
 I am writing this just to improving my writing skills.
-The author released three different versions of Yolo.
+The author released ~~two~~ three different versions of Yolo.
 Yolov1 is really fast but doesn't do a great job at detection compared to state of the art detectors.
 Yolov2 and v3 are fast and do a better job at detection.
 <!-- I will talk about Yolo v2 & v3 in this post. -->